 Will PMBOK ever be compatible With Agile?
-I’ve been working with Boston University and a number of other universities on developing an Agile Project Management curriculum.
+For the past 5-10 years, I’ve been working on developing an Agile Project Management curriculum.
+This started out as a graduate-level Agile Project Management course at Boston University and then morphed into a full, seven-course training curriculum that is now offered on two different training platforms plus a variation on those courses offered on Pluralsight.
 In developing a curriculum like this, there are two aspects of the work to be done:

 - Synthesizing or developing the body of knowledge that you need to communicate, and

 - Designing the course materials to teach that body of knowledge

 If the body of knowledge associated with Agile Project Management were available in some well-documented form like PMBOK(R) that integrated both traditional plan-driven project management knowledge with Agile, the task of developing a course to teach that body of knowledge would be much easier, but I’m not sure if the body of knowledge associated with Agile Project Management will ever exist in that form.

 Some books have attempted to map PMBOK(R) to Agile principles and practices (Michelle Sliger’s Book, “The Software Manager’s Bridge to Agility” is an example).
 Although you can make some general comparisons, it’s like comparing apples and oranges, in my opinion – there may be some similarities, but the whole philosophy behind PMBOK(R) is very different from the philosophy behind an Agile approach which makes it very difficult, if not impossible, to combine the two.
 Here’s why: